Categories

 Auto Presenting Door HandlesIncludedNot Available

-As we can see the features mentioned by Tesla as exclusive to Model S are actually able to hit a dent on the customer’s wallet or even the bank account like the Smart Air Suspension ($20,500) and $4,500 for 21″ wheels.
+As we can see the features mentioned by Tesla as exclusive to Model S are actually able to hit a dent in the customer’s wallet or even the bank account like the Smart Air Suspension ($20,500) and $4,500 for 21″ wheels.

-Tesla is rigorously trying to anti-sell the Model 3 because of low profit margins and time constraints, although they have prepared for accelerated production at the Fremont factory and the Kuka robots are in place on the production lines, still delivering 400,000+ cars is a herculean task.
+Tesla is rigorously trying to anti-sell the Model 3 because of low-profit margins and time constraints, although they have prepared for accelerated production at the Fremont factory and the Kuka robots are in place on the production lines, still delivering 400,000+ cars is a herculean task.

 Below is the comparison chart (updated with premium features) from Tesla Inc. an attempt at anti-selling Model 3.
-You can also compare Model 3 exterior dimensions with competing sedans like Audi A4, BMW 3 Series and several others here.
+You can also compare Model 3 exterior dimensions with competing sedans like Audi A4, BMW 3 Series, and several others here.

 Official Tesla Model 3 feature comparison chart with Model S. Updated after premium options revealed by Tesla Inc.